Main aspects to consider adjusting on a hub to prepare it for an event:

 the instructors are empowered to “pre-warm” the hub by starting notebook servers on nodes they wish to have ready.

-3.1.
-Node sharing via profile lists#
+2.1 Node sharing via profile lists¶

 During events, we want to tilt the balance towards reducing server startup time.
 The docs at Resource Allocation on Profile Lists have more information about all the factors that should be considered during resource allocation.

-Given the current setup, calculate how many users will fit on a node?
+2. Calculate how many users will fit on a node?

 Check that the current number of users/node respects the following general event wishlist.